nowaproj/docs/docs/ui/files_panel.md

 ### Move files to a folder
 Use drag and drop to move any file into a folder you created.

+### Show hidden files
+By right click inside the file panel and choose `toggle show all files` you will be able to see all the files for the project.

+Folders like `android`, `ios`, `.git` and all folders that usually exist inside a Flutter project will be displayed.

+To hide them and go back to showing only the necessary files, click again on `toggle show all files`.

 ### Quick Tips for Faster Access

 - **File Search Shortcut**: Press `Ctrl/Cmd + O` to open the file picker quickly, which helps you find and open any file or board instantly.